 The disc of Faces that you now hold is the most beautiful copy possible of a film that was meant to look lousy.
-Digital technology painstakingly reproduces John Cassavetes’ lighting, which allowed his actors to move about freely, and so lent his average interior the aura of a dentist’s office; preserves the integrity of his compositions, which often had a lamp or table setting deliberately stuck in the foreground to block your view of the action; registers with exquisite sensitivity each vagary of his camera as it chased after the actors and lost focus.
+Digital technology painstakingly reproduces John Cassavetes’s lighting, which allowed his actors to move about freely, and so lent his average interior the aura of a dentist’s office; preserves the integrity of his compositions, which often had a lamp or table setting deliberately stuck in the foreground to block your view of the action; registers with exquisite sensitivity each vagary of his camera as it chased after the actors and lost focus.
 Cassavetes worked hard for these artless effects.
-He spent the first six months of 1965 filming Faces and then devoted another three years to postproduction: a monumental effort, though unremunerated, which yielded a film that has come to be recognized by many as a masterpiece, and acknowledged by all as a landmark of American independent cinema.
-It’s more right than wrong, then, for the visual haphazardness of Faces now to be made immutable on a DVD.
+He spent the first six months of 1965 filming Faces, and then devoted another three years to postproduction: a monumental, though unremunerated, effort that yielded a film that has come to be recognized by many as a masterpiece, and acknowledged by all as a landmark of American independent cinema.
+It’s more right than wrong, then, for the visual haphazardness of Faces now to be made immutable on home video.
 What were once the marks left by human thrashing are now available to us, forever, as pure flashes of light bounced off a binary code.

 The fact is, for as long as Hollywood has filtered out of its movies the contingent, the clumsy, the mundanely unpleasant, some filmmakers have gleefully poured back in the quotidian sludge.
-Think of Charles Chaplin in his very first appearance as the Little Tramp, in the 1914 Kid Auto Races at Venice—as defining a moment as Hollywood would ever have.
+Think of Charlie Chaplin in his very first appearance as the Little Tramp, in the 1914 Kid Auto Races at Venice—as defining a moment as Hollywood would ever have.
 The picture’s entire joke lies in the breakdown of convention, as the Tramp mucks up the work of a film crew on location.
-Think as well of Erich von Stroheim, flaunting the most grossly naturalistic details he could devise in Blind Husbands (1917), Foolish Wives (1922), and Greed (1924); or think of the Warner Bros. pre-Code films, with their tabloid newspaper stories acted out by stars who were too strong-featured for MGM.
-The anti-Hollywood style, which boasts of being too real for the movies, has always co-existed with—and been a part of—the dream-factory system that it seeks to supplant.
-I think this holds true even for the late 1940s studio productions that came closest to prefiguring Cassavetes’ work: the films noir shot on location in New York City, and the movies in which Method acting had not yet calcified into a mannerism but seemed like a welcome eruption of vitality.
+Think as well of Erich von Stroheim, flaunting the most grossly naturalistic details he could devise in Blind Husbands (1919), Foolish Wives (1922), and Greed (1924); or think of the Warner Bros. pre-Code films, with their tabloid-newspaper stories, acted out by stars who were too strong-featured for MGM.
+The anti-Hollywood style, which boasts of being too real for the movies, has always coexisted with—and been a part of—the dream-factory system that it seeks to supplant.
+I think this holds true even for the late-forties studio productions that came closest to prefiguring Cassavetes’s work: the film noirs shot on location in New York City, and the movies in which Method acting had not yet calcified into a mannerism but seemed like a welcome eruption of vitality.

 So if we mean to give Faces our attention today, some forty years after Cassavetes shot it, we ought to have a better reason for our enthusiasm than the break with Hollywood conventions.
 We’d do better to ask, Where is the thrill in this picture?
 What do we get from all that human thrashing?